Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 According to Spanish regulations:

-- a self-employed person (‘autónomo’) renders services on his or her own account and outside the scope of an organisation and direction of another person; and
+- a self-employed person (‘autónomo’) renders services on their own account and outside the scope of an organisation and direction of another person; and

-- an employee or worker is an individual who voluntarily renders his or her services for compensation on behalf of another party, within the scope of the organisation and management of another, physical or legal person (ie, the employer).
+- an employee or worker is an individual who voluntarily renders their services for compensation on behalf of another party, within the scope of the organisation and management of another physical or legal person (ie, the employer).

 Must an employment contract be in writing?

-While it is recommended that a comprehensive written contract of employment is created, it is not a legal requirement, with some exceptions.
+While it is recommended that a comprehensive written contract of employment is created, it is not usually a legal requirement.